yosef55902-sketch/AI-Diploma-Program/Course 04/unit5-model-selection/quizzes/quiz_05.md

 - C) Using only one model
 - D) Reducing the number of features

-**Answer:** B

 ---

 ## Answer Key | مفتاح الإجابات

-1. A - To find the best hyperparameters by trying all combinations
-2. B - It's faster and can find good solutions with fewer iterations
-3. B - To get a more reliable estimate of model performance for each hyperparameter set
-4. D - All of the above
-5. A - To combine multiple weak learners into a strong learner
-6. A - Bagging trains models in parallel, boosting trains sequentially
-7. B - A method that trains models sequentially, each correcting the previous one's errors
-8. A - An optimized implementation of gradient boosting
-9. B - A classifier that combines predictions from multiple models
-10. B - Using a meta-learner to combine predictions from multiple base models

 ---